sai-kiran14/tictactoe/README.md

 # TicTacToe

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.o

+##Live Demo
+you can find the live demo of application at   https://sai-kiran14.github.io/tictactoe/

 ## Development server